 Soak the root of a plant in half-strength vitamin B1 solution for 6 hours to nurture the root.
 Don’t over soak it; otherwise, the fragile raspberry roots will rot.

 Here are a few essential things to keep in mind when planting raspberries:

 Red raspberries plants are cultivated in the hedgerow.
 In hedgerow planting, the shrub or bush is closely planted in a spaced single line.
 Keep each plant at least 2 to 3 feet apart in rows.

 Planting Purple and Black Raspberries

-These varieties of raspberries plants produce suckers from the base of crow.
-It will not fill out a hedgerow as red raspberry plant do.
+These varieties of raspberries plants produce suckers from the base of the crow.
+It will not fill out a hedgerow as the red raspberry plants do.